A character with a distinguishing characteristic of swearing noticeably more, or at least in harsher words, than the rest of the cast.

 The title character in Stephen King's novel Dolores Claiborne, who says she is a foul-mouthed woman which probably comes from having lived a foul life.

-In The Heroes of Olympus, the horse Orion is apparently this.
-We never hear any of it, because it's a kids' novel, and Orion only speaks horse, but Percy (who can speak horse) says that he's going to have to wash Orion's mouth out with soap!
+In The Heroes of Olympus, Orion is apparently this.
+We never hear any of it, because it's a kids' novel, and Orion only speaks horse, but Percy (who can speak horse) said several times that he's going to have to wash Orion's mouth out with soap.

 Dave from Flight of the Conchords drops all but one of the F-bombs on the show.
 Those of the duo's songs that contain the F-word have helpfully been modified to use "flip" instead, as the characters they play in the show aren't given to swearing.